dqops/dqo/docs/reference/yaml/partitioned/table-monthly-partitioned-checks.md

 ___

-## TableMonthlyPartitionedCheckCategoriesSpec
+## TableComparisonMonthlyPartitionedChecksSpec
-Container of table level monthly partitioned checks.
-Contains categories of monthly partitioned checks.
+Container of built-in comparison (accuracy) checks on a table level that are using a defined comparison to identify the reference table and the data grouping configuration.
+ Contains the monthly partitioned comparison checks, comparing each month of data.